ayeo-flex-org/pulsar-flex/README.md

       console.log({
         message,
       })
-    }, autoAck: false, // specify true in order to
+    }, autoAck: false, // specify true in order to use automaticAck });
-  });
 }